skellis46/slipbox/artistic research and ecosystems.md

 ## Introduction

-This writing is an attempt to make sense of the "mangle of practice" [@pickering-1995-mangle] [^alys] in a deliberate, precise and vulnerable way.
-I want to underline the danger of cohesion, and that the stories we tell about practice-research tend to value coherence over mess even when the defining characteristic of making art (and indeed doing practice-research) is mess.
+This writing is an attempt to make sense of the "mangle of practice" [@pickering-1995-mangle] [^alys] in a deliberate and precise yet vulnerable (honest?) way.
+I want to underline the danger of cohesion, and that the stories we tell about practice-research tend to value coherence over mess even when the defining (epistemic) characteristic of making art (and indeed doing practice-research) is mess.
 And that that coherence is almost always argued from authorities[^anna] that lie outside the communities of practice for artists and artist-scholars.
 That there is pressure to tell stories of clear (and impactful) findings, discoveries, aims and objectives which are at odds with the reality of art-making (whether in the academy or outside of it, whether it is deemed research-ful or not).
 About the choices we (practice-researchers) make to dress up our research to operate more cleanly (or fluidly) in the machine of the academy.
 To lubricate this machine.
 In doing so, we perform a disservice to art-making processes and outcomes, the epistemic possibilities of practice-research, and a disservice to the academy itself (thinking here of broader understandings of ways of knowing).
 It also impoverishes practice-research.

 Add here about aim of this writing.
 Make it plain.

 [^alys]: Introduced to me by Alys Longley.
 [^anna]: Introduced to me by Anna Pakes.

 - noting that cohesion does not necessarily mean precise.
 Often, cohesion is marked by vagueness (see JAR examples) - [[valorising vagueness]].
 That's a strange dance that one.
-To deploy language of uncertainty while being validated by authority.
+To deploy language of uncertainty while being validated by authority. re Machine of academy above: paradox of this is that we deploy slippery 'maybe' language -- but this bug not feature.
+The key problem is there is no ecosystem or commons (Weber Enlivenment): [[Weber - Enlivenment#^5704ea]]

 To start with, I need to set out some clear categories under which (or by which) I suspect all practice-research projects exist (invite falsifiability here).
 These categories -- or perhaps conditions -- exist in different contexts and different situations for artist-researchers.
 I'll make these different conditions clear as I write them.